markusvoelter/ProgrammingBasics/doc/chapter01_values/index.md

 between.
 They evaluate to a Boolean value, i.e., they "say yes or no" to your question whether one number is bigger/smaller/equal etc. to another one.
-The arithmetic and comparison operators can of course be combined, so you can write `3 + 5 > 7 * 2`, and this evaluates to `false.
-For this to make sense, the arithmetic operators must bind more tightly than the comparison operators (the expression above must mean `8 > 14` and not `3 + false * 2`; that would make no sense.
+The arithmetic and comparison operators can of course be combined, so you can write `3 + 5 > 7 * 2`, and this evaluates to `false`.
+For this to make sense, the arithmetic operators must have higher precedende than the comparison operators (the expression above must mean `8 > 14` and not `3 + false * 2`; that would make no sense.